heartthymes/heartthymes.github.io/docs/index.md

 I've decided to stream the whole process to stay motivated and find new good people on the road.
 Where we build a community dedicated to have fun while learning and learn while having fun.

 p.s.
-Youtube channel is in the making :)
+Youtube channel is in the making. p.p.s We're also playing games. :d

 ###  Python For Everybody
 - [Link](https://www.py4e.com/lessons)